 She recently completed the FAWS residency headed up by Michael David at David and Schweitzer Contemporary in Bushwick, NY where her largest installation to date; Impermanence Now, was in the "Don't Know Why You Say Goodbye, I Say Hello" exhibition in Brooklyn, NY.

-Reviews and interviews of her work have been featured in Vassari21, Maake Magazine, Pleat, Studio Critical, Curating Contemporary, Mixed Media Tapes, Luxe Magazine, Modern Dallas, Art F City, Dallas Morning News, Art Funk and Papercity.
+Reviews and interviews of her work have been featured in The Houston Review, Vassari21, Maake Magazine, Pleat, Studio Critical, Curating Contemporary, Mixed Media Tapes, Luxe Magazine, Modern Dallas, Art F City, Dallas Morning News, Art Funk and Papercity.